kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 ## Conclusion

 Using strace and by disabling tty features, we've explored how keyboard input from users reaches command-line tools.
 We also saw that xterm might send non-printable characters and different tools visualize non-printable characters differently.
-We've improved our mental resilience by getting accustomed to different notations and by trying different tools for visualizing control characters.
-We also said a few words about Utf8 encoding which is the most widely used Unicode encoding nowadays.
+Also, we've improved our mental resilience by getting accustomed to different notations and by trying different tools for visualizing control characters.
+Finally, we said a few words about Utf8 encoding, which is the most widely used Unicode encoding nowadays.

-In this blog post we've discussed how xterm handles user input.
-In the next post will discuss how xterm visualizes output of CLI tools.
+In this blog, post we've discussed how xterm handles user input.
+Next post will discuss how xterm visualizes the output of CLI tools.

 Stay tuned :)